harvard-vpal/bridge-adaptivity/README.md

           and after that retry running the tests: `docker exec -it BFA_local pytest`

+### Staging deployment

+Please ensure that file in `nginx/sites_enabled/bridge-stage.conf` exists and is configured in proper way.

+Run docker-compose up command with `docker-compose-stage.yml` file to start production deployment:

+    [sudo] docker-compose -f ./docker-compose-stage.yml up

+Production deployment contains three containers:

+- BFA -- container with the the Bridge for Adaptivity.

+  Bridge for Adaptivity application is running on gunicorn server.

+- postgresql_BFA -- container with the postgresql database.

+  Volume "pgs" is added to the the database container.

+- nginx_BFA -- container with nginx server

 ### Production deployment

 Please ensure that file in `nginx/sites_enabled/bridge.conf` exists and